zihaoxu/accessibility_path_finding/README.md

-# accessibility_path_finding
+# Accessibility Path Finding
-Accessibility path finding for the Claremont Colleges
+This project implements a multi-objective A* algorithm for accessibility path finding within the Claremont Colleges.

 # Setup
 ## Create global .gitignore file